RicardoAffonso0607/my-API/README.md

 # Java RESTful API made with Spring Boot

-## WORK STILL IN PROGRESS
+## PROJECT STILL IN PROGRESS

 ## Overview

 This REST API was made to abstract an University Academic System.
 The main classes can be observed in the diagram below.

-Link to acess the API: my-api-production-1b58-prd.up.railway.app
+Link to acess the API: [API](https://my-api-production-1b58-prd.up.railway.app/swagger-ui/index.html)

 ## Technologies used